VEkh/hottspot-taobot/cpp/sandbox/doc/performance-2.md

 * Okay.
 The win rate is regressing closer to what I'd expect
 * I had to manually close production today because the API's /account endpoint was hanging and triggered the "Unusual Account Balance Delta" error.
-* I increase the threshold to 10%, so it should be much less likely to happen.
+* I increased the threshold to 10%, so it should be much less likely to happen.
 * The week still ended profitably, but we'll see how next week goes.

 ###### Next Thing(s) to Try